pookjw/NightPatch/README.md

 - patch-BUILD is missing.

-: That’s because I didn’t make the patch file for your macOS.
+: That’s because I didn’t make a patch file for your macOS.
 I’ll make for you when it possible.

 - ERROR : Turn off System Integrity Protection before doing this.